allejo/playerJoinHandler/README.md

 A BZFlag plug-in that keeps track of player sessions and automatically moves players to the observer team if a match is in progress and they were not already on the server.

 A session exists the entire time a player is on the server plus 120 seconds (this can be configured through `_sessionTime`) after they have disconnected.
-If a match is in progress, players will only be able join while their session is still active.
-By default, unverified players cannot join a match even if they have an session; this can be disabled by settings `_allowUnverified` to true.
+If a match is in progress, players will only be able to join while their session is still active.
+By default, unverified players cannot join a match even if they have a session; this can be disabled by settings `_allowUnverified` to true.

 ## Usage